anila-a/flutter_app/README.md

 ---

 ### Flutter Demo Application
-This is my first contribution to this Open Source project for Revamp CDLI tablet apps (iOS and Android) project application.
+This is my first contribution for Revamp CDLI tablet apps (iOS and Android) project.
 Please click on the link below for a preview of this demo app:

 https://drive.google.com/file/d/15KIfDcYSWU7RXaxqrtuj9xRrZ1Hxt5of/view?usp=sharing